 After a student requests Accommodation Notification Letters, Accessibility Services at University of Maryland University College will notify the student’s instructors about the accommodations.
 The student is also encouraged to initiate contact with faculty members to establish a rapport.

-If you are taking an on-site course, stop in during office hours or before or after class and introduce yourself, ask questions during and after class if something is unclear and discuss any disability-related barriers or concerns you have.
+If you are taking a hybrid course, you can stop in during office hours or before or after class and introduce yourself, ask questions during and after class if something is unclear and discuss any disability-related barriers or concerns you have.

 For online courses, e-mail your instructor to introduce yourself and ask questions about the course content.
 Decide how you will communicate with the instructor when an accommodation needs to be used.
 You can also discuss the impact of your disability and some of the challenges you have faced in similar courses.